Samupietila/AI-Chatbot/Sprint7RequirementsReport.md

 # Conclusion
 - Summary of the Sprint Review:
  In Sprint 7, the team made progress towards creating the documentation for the project.
 However due to the difficulties regarding installing and enabling Code quality improvement & evaluation tools, this led to some of the criterias not being met.
+Also the rework of the Six Sigma strategy was done